datafaker-net/datafaker/CONTRIBUTING.md

 ## Dependencies

-In order to keep datafaker slim and focused the project generally attempts to avoid dependencies.
+In order to keep Datafaker slim and focused the project generally attempts to avoid introducing new dependencies.
 Should a reasonable argument be made to including a library as a dependency it should meet the following criteria (subject to change without notice):

 - Minimal size (<1MB)
 - No dependency tree (single level, the library itself)